webignition/bas-spec/docs/tests.rst

 The `actions` property is a list of :doc:`actions </actions>`.
 The `assertions` property is a list of :doc:`assertions </assertions>`.

-Action arguments and assertion values can be represented by placeholders.
-Values for placeholders are passed in test suites.
+Action arguments and assertion values can be represented by named parameters.
+Values for parameters are passed in :doc:`test suites </test-suites>`.

 .. code-block:: yaml